BranaeCraveiro/Lab_Notebook/Protocols/psbA.md

 3. calculating gel density:
     *% = weight (g) / volume (mL)*
 4. melt mixture (on hot plate with stir bar or microwave) until mixture has big bubbles and there's no floaters
-5. add GelRed to gel once cool to touch *(if you don't, you won't see your bands!!)*
+5. add 2 µL GelRed to gel once cool to touch *(if you don't, you won't see your bands!!)*
 6. Pour gel into the middle of mold and wait for even dispersion (enough gel to see that the wells are in it, not too thick *use a pipet tip to push away any bubbles*
 7. let gel cool *- wells will break if not cooled down enough - 20 mins to be safe

 ### Loading gel sample prep
 1. Cut enough parafilm for all samples + ladders
-2. Pipette up 20uL of loading dye and place 1-2ul dots of loading dye on the parafilm for each well
+2. Pipette up 20µL of loading dye and place 1-2µL dots of loading dye on the parafilm for each well
 3. **turn rig so DNA will move towards the positive electrode run towards red!**
-4. load 2-3uL of DNA ladder *(1:5 dilution with molecular water)* at beginning or end *(or both if large rig)* of the gel, and on each row
+4. load 2-3µL of DNA ladder *(1:5 dilution with molecular water)* at beginning or end *(or both if large rig)* of the gel, and on each row
-5. load 1uL PCR product- *mix sample thoughly with loading dye*
+5. load 1µL PCR product- *mix sample thoughly with loading dye*
 6. put cover on and turn on electric current - **run 110 volts for ~35 mins**
     - *check to make sure bands aren't running off the gel*
     - *time length depends on the size of gel 30-50 mins*